sjwines/hourofai/forest/forest2.md

 **Step 2:** Click **Player**, **Add a new kind**, and change it to **Ship**.

----

-_💡You can change your ships x and y position to what ever you like._

 ## {Step 3}
 **Update Your Ship Sprite's Location**
 - :paper plane: **Step 1:** From the ``||sprites:Sprites||`` category, grab: